aptech/docs/docs/bet/bammcmc.rst

 ------
 .. function:: bamOut0 = bamMCMC(myData, MCCtl0)

-   Conducts MCMC-Gibbs style sampling based on the provided data and control structures, returning an instance of the bayesOut structure.

     :param myData: An instance of the :class:`dgpControl` structure.
 For an instance of the :class:`dgpcontrol` structure named *myData*, the members are:

             .. include:: include/dgpcontrol.rst